obsidianmd/obsidian-help/en/Developers/Build plugins.md

 The easiest way to get started with Obsidian plugin development is by using the [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin).

+> [!danger] Before you start
+> Don't develop plugins in your main vault.
+When you develop a plugin, one mistake can lead to unintentional modifications to your vault.
+You also risk permanently deleting your vault.

 1. Clone the sample plugin.

    ```bash